ElegantEngineeringTech/laravel-referrer/README.md

 ];
 ```

-In the file, enable one or more drivers by uncommenting them.
+In the configuration file, enable one or more drivers by uncommenting them.

-### Middleware configuration
+### Middleware Configuration

 Next, add the `CaptureReferrerMiddleware` to your route: